ImadJaiel/TwitterProject/README.md

 #RUN

-Voici les 5 entrees pour à spécifier pour pouvoir lancer l'application
+Voici les 5 entrees à spécifier en entrée de l'application:
-<consumerKey>, <consumerSecret>, <accessToken>, <accessTokenSecret>, <twitterUserId>
+- consumerKey
+- consumerSecret
+- accessToken
+- accessTokenSecret
+- twitterUserId

-Comment obtenir les 4 clefs ?
+Comment obtenir les 4 premières entrées : consumerKey, consumerSecret, accessToken, accessTokenSecret

 1/Create a new Twitter account to use as the event's Twitter account at https://twitter.com/signup.
 The shorter the handle, the better — allows for longer questions/comments to be submitted.